Contact Lenses Fittings

 Before we fit you with contact lenses, we perform a comprehensive eye exam.
 During this exam your visual acuity will be tested using an eye chart and various tests to determine your prescription.
 This is also to check the overall health of your eyes; we want to make sure your eyes are in good health and there aren’t any issues that contact lenses could aggravate.
 An annual eye exam is recommended for all our patients, especially those with contact lenses.
 Learn more about our comprehensive eye exams.

 What to expect during a contact lens fitting

 During your fitting appointment, your Noblesville Eye Doctor will collect medical history and discuss any eye problems that may affect the effectiveness of contact lenses.

-Everyone has a different shape of their eye; what fits on person’s eyes may not fit another person’s.
-To determine the best fit, we measure the curvature of the eye, curvature of the cornea, size of the pupil, measure the diameter of the iris.
+Everyone has a different shape of their eye; what fits a person’s eyes may not fit another person’s.
+To determine the best fit, we measure the curvature of the eye, the curvature of the cornea, the size of the pupil, and measure the diameter of the iris.
 We may also evaluate your body’s ability to produce tears.

 These test help determine the best type of lens to match your prescription.

 The following conditions can make wearing contact lenses difficult and seemingly impossible.
 Dr. Amy Walden and associates are trained to find the best contact fitting to help you see your best.
 We work with your eyes to determine the best type of lens to meet all your eyesight needs.

 Naturally dry eyes can be irritating, and trying to wear contact lenses can make them even worse.
 By working with an optometrist, you can find a contact lens that’s designed to retain moisture and allowing more oxygen into your eye, for a more comfortable fit.